1. What is the difference between the dog sled day and evening trip?

 We recommend that if you can walk up three flights of stairs without getting out of breath and taking too many breaks, or go for an hour walk easily, this should be adequate.
-If you are uncertain or have any health issues (like back pain, heart problems, bad knees etc.), please contact us directly at email@example.com.
+If you are uncertain or have any health issues (like back pain, heart problems, bad knees etc.), please contact us directly at firstname.lastname@example.org.

 11. What happens if I am running late for the scheduled meeting time?

 If you are running late, please call us at +47 902 33 442, or send an e-mail to email@example.com.
 If you are more than 15 minutes late, you are too late to participate on the scheduled activity, due to the fact that our guests often has a tight schedule, and Senja Huksy Adventure AS has to take this in consideration.